bubbobne/dynamic-crud-SQLite/README.md

 The *IFieldData* is an abstraction of the data survey and it's imlplements by the abstract class *AFieldData*, which allow to get set data, using as keys the IColumns value.

+**DataSourceFactory** is the class that manage the db.
+It implements Singleton design pattern.

 ###Example